What is Personal Property?

 The county treasurer mails the property tax statements on February 13 each year.
 If the amount of tax due is less than $50.00, full payment is due by April 30.
 If the tax due is $50.00 or more, half of the amount may be paid by April 30 and the balance by October 31 without incurring a penalty for late payment.
 If the first half tax is not paid on or before the 30th of April, the tax becomes delinquent, with interest and penalty on the entire year, and subject to distraint & collection charges.

 The tax lien levied on personal property is a lien from the date of assessment.
 No sale or transfer of property shall in any way affect the tax lien.
 Check with the County Treasurer's Office before buying or selling personal property to protect the property against lien (RCW 84.60.020).

 Delinquent Tax Subjects the Assets to Distraint

 The treasurer must proceed to distraint (seize) and sell personal property if the tax is not paid.
 The treasurer may place a lien on the property owner's other real and personal property if the tax is not paid.
 (RCW 84.56.070)

-If you have decided to sell or close your business, please contact us to obtain an ADVANCED TAX REQUEST FORM.
+If you have decided to sell or close your business, please submit an ADVANCED TAX REQUEST.
 This form provides us with information we need to update the business account with the new owner's information or to cancel the account if the business is closing.
 This will ensure that the final tax bill is sent to the appropriate person.

-FOR EXAMPLE, a property owner lists equipment on the personal property affidavit due by April 30, 2017.
-In August 2017, the property owner sells the equipment (or business).
-The property owner owes the full amount of taxes due in 2018 for the 2017 assessment year.
+FOR EXAMPLE: A business owner lists equipment on the personal property listing due by April 30, 2021.
+In August 2021, the property owner sells the equipment (or business).
+The property owner owes the full amount of taxes due in 2022 for the 2021 assessment year.
 However, the lien follows the property.
 This means that a new owner can have the equipment distrained (seized) if the previous owner does not pay the tax.
 Buyer Beware!

 Questions?
 Call 360.337.4936